linkedin/swift-style-guide/README.md

 * **2.2** Use `PascalCase` for type names (e.g. `struct`, `enum`, `class`, `typedef`, `associatedtype`, etc.).

+* **2.3** When extending a class in Swift to avoid writing more Objective-C then the name of the class should be 'ClassName.swift' (e.g. use `UKUserViewModel.swift` instead of `UKUserViewModel+Extensions.swift`).
+But when extending a class to conform to a protocol/helpers/functionality ect then the name should follow this pattern: 'ClassName+ExtensionPurpose.swift' (e.g. use `UKUserViewModel+Helpers.swift` instead of `UKUserViewModelHelpers.swift`).

-* **2.3** Use `camelCase` (initial lowercase letter) for function, method, property, constant, variable, argument names, enum cases, etc.).
+* **2.4** Use `camelCase` (initial lowercase letter) for function, method, property, constant, variable, argument names, enum cases, etc.).

-* **2.4** When dealing with an acronym or other name that is usually written in all caps, actually use all caps in any names that use this in code.
+* **2.5** When dealing with an acronym or other name that is usually written in all caps, actually use all caps in any names that use this in code.
 The exception is if this word is at the start of a name that needs to start with lowercase - in this case, use all lowercase for the acronym.

 ```swift
 // "HTML" is at the start of a constant name, so we use lowercase "html"